Why You Need to Standardize Your WFH Environment

 February 01, 2021 | NECS

 How did your company react when the pandemic first started and many of us were called to pack up our offices and tell our employees to work from home?
 If you’re like most, you did whatever you could to make it work and keep business operations running as smoothly as possible.
 You got employees online and connected at home.
 Perhaps you even ordered some miscellaneous items to help them get by (some monitors, headsets, printers, etc.).
-Now, a year later, it is pretty clear that this isn’t going away anytime soon.
+Now, almost two years later, it is pretty clear that this isn’t going away anytime soon.
 What’s more, day-to-day business won’t go back to “normal”.

 Many companies are preparing to adopt a new hybrid model, while others are considering keeping their team at home full-time going forward.
 Whichever category you fit into, the quick setup job you scrambled to put together for your at-home employees needs to be re-evaluated.
 Our guess is that the current setups are not as secure or as financially responsible as they need to be.